wickljas/PES_Board/docs/markdown/main_description.md

 }
 ```

-In general a file is executed starting from top to buttom.
+In general a file is executed starting from top to bottom.
 At the very beginning of the file, the Mbed library is included, which is a library that contains all the necessary functions and objects for the microcontroller to work properly with the Mbed operating system.

 ```
 #include "mbed.h"
 ```

 Next a header file with some custom pin names of the PES board is included.
-In here we specify a naming conventaion to translate pin names from the Nucleo board to the PES board, see also [pes_board_peripherals.pdf](docs/datasheets/pes_board_peripherals.pdf).
+In here we specify a naming convention to translate pin names from the Nucleo board to the PES board, see also [pes_board_peripherals.pdf](docs/datasheets/pes_board_peripherals.pdf).

 ```
 // pes board pin map
 #include "PESBoardPinMap.h"
 ```

-Next we define additional drivers for hardware that we use in the project, for now we only include the ``DebounceIn.h`` driver, which is the driver we use to read in the blue **USER** button on the Nucleo board.
+Next we define additional drivers for hardware that we use in the project.
+For now we only include the ``DebounceIn.h`` driver, which is the driver we use to read in the blue **USER** button on the Nucleo board.

 ```
 // drivers
 #include "DebounceIn.h"
 ```

-Beginning now until the beginning of the ``main()`` function is space to define global variables and functions.
-Global meaning they are known within all scopes of the main file (a scope mean curly brackets).
+Then until the beginning of the ``main()`` function is space to define global variables and functions.
+Global meaning they are known within all scopes of the main file (a scopes mean curly brackets).

-These are placed outside of any scope, e.g. the scope of the ``main(){scope from main}`` function and are there for known by any scope within the ***main.cpp*** file (can be accessed from every scope).
+These are placed outside of any scope, e.g. the scope of the ``main(){scope from main}`` function and are therefor known by any scope within the ***main.cpp*** file (can be accessed from every scope).

 Be aware that it is not possible to execute any function globally.
 Functions can only be executed from within a scope, e.g. the scope of the ``main(){scope of main}`` function but are generally declared and defined globally.